-There has been significant deterioration and instability in the financial markets during fiscal 2009 and 2010.
+There has been significant deterioration and instability in the financial markets during the last three fiscal years.
 This period of extraordinary disruption and readjustment in the financial markets exposes us to additional investment risk.
 The value and liquidity of the securities in which we invest could deteriorate rapidly and the issuers of these securities could be subject to credit rating downgrades.
 In light of the current market conditions and these additional risks, we actively monitor market conditions and developments specific to the securities in which we invest.
 We believe that we take a conservative approach to investing our funds in that we invest only in highly-rated securities and diversify our portfolio of investments.
 While we believe we take prudent measures to mitigate investment related risks, such risks cannot be fully eliminated because of market circumstances that are outside our control.

 Our investments consist of instruments that meet quality standards that are consistent with our investment policy.
 This policy specifies that, except for direct obligations of the United States government, securities issued by agencies of the United States government, and money market funds, we diversify our investments by limiting our holdings with any individual issuer.
 We do not hold derivative financial instruments in our portfolio of investments.
+See Note 2 to the financial statements in Item 8 of this report for a summary of the cost and fair value of our investments by type of issue.

-The following table presents our portfolio of cash equivalents and available-for-sale debt securities as of July 31, 2010 by stated maturity.
+The following table presents our portfolio of cash equivalents and available-for-sale debt securities as of July 31, 2011 by stated maturity.
 The table is classified by the original maturity date listed on the security and includes cash equivalents, which consist primarily of money market funds.
-At July 31, 2010, the weighted average tax adjusted interest rate earned on our money market accounts was 0.42% and the weighted average tax adjusted interest rate earned on our investments was 1.10%.
+At July 31, 2011, the weighted average tax adjusted interest rate earned on our money market accounts was 0.04% and the weighted average tax adjusted interest rate earned on our investments was 0.76%.

-Years Ending July 31, (In millions) 2011 2 2012 2013 2 2014 2 015 6 and reafter Total Cash equivalents \$ 330 \$ \$ \$ \$ \$ \$ 330 Investments 433 366 164 10 4 581 1,558 Long-term investments - - - - - 87 87 Total \$ 763 \$ 366 \$ 164 \$ 10 \$ 4 \$ 668 \$ 1,975
+Years End ling Ju ıly 31,

+(In millions) 2012 2017 and Thereafter Total

+Cash equivalents \$ 854 \$ \$ \$ \$ \$ \$ 854

+Investments 267 324 191 3 1 88 874

+Long-term investments 59 59

+Total \$ 1,121 \$ 324 \$ 191 \$ 3 \$ 1 \$ 147 \$ 1,787